Ivor Wynne Stadium: Construction history

 The stadium, called simply the civic stadium (lower cased), was originally built in 1928 to host the 1930 British Empire Games (later the Commonwealth Games).
 However, playing fields had stood on the site since the city bought the land from a local farmer in 1913.

 The stadium was heavily rebuilt in 1970–71.
-In 1971, it was renamed for Ivor Wynne, a former chairman of the city Parks Board who was Athletic Director and Dean of Students at McMaster University when he died in 1970.
+In 1971, it was renamed for Ivor Wynne, a former chairman of the city parks board who was athletic director and dean of students at McMaster University when he died in 1970.
 He was considered to be largely responsible for creating McMaster's physical education course and planning its athletic complex.
-From 1971 to 1975, Ivor Wynne was the largest stadium in the CFL with 34,500 seats.
+As of 1970, Ivor Wynne Stadium and Percival Molson Memorial Stadium became the only two Canadian Football League stadiums named for people known for amateur sport.
+From 1971 to 1975, Ivor Wynne was the largest stadium in the CFL, with 34,500 seats.

 Ivor Wynne was the first facility in Canada to use AstroTurf (but not the first with artificial turf; Empire Stadium in Vancouver was the first stadium to have it, albeit using 3M's Tartan Turf, which it installed in 1970), which it installed in 1971.
 In the 1980s, the west endzone bleachers were removed so that a new scoreboard could be added.
 That dropped capacity to about 29,500.
 A later retrofit of the north stand's lower east section for handicapped access in the 1990s dropped capacity further to just under 29,000.